DocumentRecognitionModels/HAND-Hierarchical-Attention-Document-Network-for-Multi-Scale-Historical-Document-Recognition-with-m/README.md

 # Hierarchical Attention Document Network for Multi-Scale Historical Document Recognition with mT5 Post-Processing

-## This repository will contain the code implementation of the HAND foundation model.
+## This repository will host the code implementation of the HAND framework.

-### Code is currently being cleaned and documented for better clarity.
-It will be uploaded here very soon.
-Stay tuned!
+### Note: The code is currently undergoing a cleaning and documentation process for enhanced clarity.
+It will be available for download soon.
+Thank you for your patience!